kriogenia/empathy-academy-search-path-module/doc/Week7.md

 Thanks to partner advice I was able to think of a good way to handle the deserialization of the item.
 So, I was able to make the new endpoint and started to improve the error handling.

+Again, thank god I'm making test as I found an error through them that drove me crazy.
+It's now fixed tho.

+##2021-04-08
+Today I decided to improve some little things before we attend to a search team sprint planning.